apostrophecms/uploadfs/README.md

       // For read-after-write consistency in the US East region.
       // You could also use any other region name except us-standard
       region: 'external-1',
-      // Required if you use copyImageIn
+      // Required if you use copyImageIn, or use Azure at all
       tempPath: __dirname + '/temp',
       imageSizes: [
         {